 Artist Statement

-My artwork explores a resistance to fixed definitions in form, medium, and identity.
-Collaging with my object making, studio photography, painting, and digital media, I create abstract figurations that embody a sense of nomadism, reflecting my own upbringing.
-These figures exist in a state of flux, untethered to specific places, mediums, or identities, inviting viewers to question the solidity of our realities.
+My artwork resists fixed definitions in form, medium, and identity.
+By collaging object making, studio photography, painting, and digital media, I create abstract figurations that reflect a sense of nomadism rooted in my own upbringing.
+These figures exist in flux, untethered to specific places, mediums, or identities, inviting viewers to question the solidity of our perceived realities.

 Bio